 chifra init or

-chifra pins --init_all) and pin that data (with the
+chifra init --all) and pin that data (with the

 --pin_locally flag) as a way to share with the community, and then turn on the scraper.
 All options are available as a way to maximize the usefulness of the tool.

 Supplementary: how can I see when the manifest was last published?